Alabama - List View

 Little River is unique because it flows for most of its length atop Lookout Mountain in northeast Alabama.
 Forested uplands, waterfalls, canyon rims and bluffs, pools, boulders, and sandstone cliffs offer settings for a variety of recreational activities.
 Natural resources and cultural heritage come together to tell the story of the Preserve, a special place in the Southern Appalachians.

-The Natchez Trace Parkway is a 444-mile drive through exceptional scenery and 10,000 years of North American history.
-Used by American Indians, "Kaintucks," settlers, and future presidents, the Old Trace played an important role in American history.
-Today, visitors can enjoy not only a scenic drive but also hiking, biking, horseback riding, and camping.
+The Natchez Trace Parkway is a 444-mile recreational road and scenic drive through three states.
+It roughly follows the "Old Natchez Trace" a historic travel corridor used by American Indians, "Kaintucks," European settlers, slave traders, soldiers, and future presidents.
+Today, people can enjoy not only a scenic drive but also hiking, biking, horseback riding, and camping along the parkway.

 Russell Cave is an archaeological site with one of the most complete records of prehistoric cultures in the Southeast.
 Thousands of years ago a portion of Russell Cave's entrance collapsed, creating a shelter that, for more than 10,000 years, was home to prehistoric peoples.
 Today it provides clues to the daily lifeways of early North American inhabitants dating from 10,000 B.C. to 1650 A.D.

 On August 6, 1965, President Lyndon Johnson signed, the Voting Rights Act of 1965, which extended equal voting rights for African-Americans.
 As both White and Black non-violent supporters led by Dr. Martin Luther King Jr. fought for the right to vote in Central Alabama, today, you can trace their march toward freedom on the 54-mile trail and connect with their stories at the Interpretive Centers.